fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/wood_version_how_to_make.md

 ![render of wood version](https://raw.githubusercontent.com/fellesverkstedet/fabricatable-machines/master/humphrey-large-format-cnc/img/wood-version-render.jpg)
 *Shortbed version inside safety enclosure*

+Wooden Humphrey build by Haakon Walseng: [media files](https://drive.google.com/drive/folders/1xZQbLe3GOX46Vw-eJBSd3kV14ufqdYzH)
+Unnamed and unsorted as of 21nd November 2019.
+Todo: add pictures and commentary to own build readme.
+Feel free to upload and add pictures to this readme.

 ### BOM
 *(Bill of materials, the stuff you need to buy in order to make one)*